 The maximum percentage a state can levy for a sales tax varies by state and its municipalities.
 The rates for sales taxes are fixed and set by each state.
 However, that fixed tax rate serves as a base rate, which can be increased.
-For example, the New York sales tax is 4 percent at the state level, the local sales and use tax for New York City is 4.5 percent, and the Metropolitan Commuter Transportation District surcharge is 0.375 percent.
-So, the total sales tax you’ll pay in New York City is 8.875 percent.
+For example, the New York sales tax is 4% at the state level, the local sales and use tax for New York City is 4.5%, and the Metropolitan Commuter Transportation District surcharge is 0.375%.
+So, the total sales tax you’ll pay in New York City is 8.875%.

 State Sales Tax

 Not all states are created equal when it comes to taxation.
 Some states have a uniquely high sales tax rate such as the California sales tax.
-Californians pay the highest state sales tax in the country at a minimum of 7.25 percent.
-However, only six percent of that money goes to the state.
-The remaining 1.25 percent is an additional local tax used to pay for county and city funds, according to Smart Asset.
+Californians pay the highest state sales tax in the country at a minimum of 7.25%.
+However, only 6% of that money goes to the state.
+The remaining 1.25% is an additional local tax used to pay for county and city funds, according to Smart Asset.

 California, Indiana, Mississippi, Rhode Island and Tennessee are all tied for the second-highest state sales tax rate, according to a study by the Tax Foundation.